wy580477/PaaS-Related/CF_Workers_Reverse_Proxy.md

 ### Cloudflare Workers Reverse Proxy

-   **alternating use of different dynos to bypass Heroku's 550-hour limit per month for non-credit card verified account**
+   **alternating use of different dynos to bypass Heroku's 550-hour monthly limit for non-credit card verified account**

 - Need to deploy two dynos via two Heroku accounts with the same variable settings
 - Log in to your cloudflare account